Shopify Review: A solution for beginners or real pros?

 To cancel your online store, go to Settings > Account page.
 Select the “Close my Store” option.

-Can I use Shopify with WordPress?
+Can I use Shopify on my phone?

 This widget shows you the exact website availability of our Shopify demo website during the last 30 days.
 Ideally the uptime is 100% with zero outages.
 In ecommerce you would generally want to have an uptime of 99.95% or higher as every minute your website is down will cost you money.